beca-g/MakersJournal/WK6.md

 I didn't get to finish the afternoon challenge, I would like to go back at some point and finish it.
 I would also like to go back over jQuery and implement it into my weekend bowling challnege.

 **Improvements:**
-- Continue work on improving CSS skills
+- Continue working on improving CSS skills
 - Go back over jQuery and implement it into my weekend challenge.